 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective peptide-based β-catenin Degrader.
+xStAx-VHLL is a selective peptide-based β-catenin Degrader (PROTAC®).
 Comprises a β-catenin-targeted stapled peptide, xStAx, linked to a VHL-binding peptide.
 Reduces β-catenin levels in HEK293T cells and colorectal cancer cell lines.
 Selectively degrades β-catenin over other Wnt signaling pathway components.
 Inhibits tumor growth in APCmin/+ mice, with constitutively active Wnt signaling, and reduces survival of patient-derived colorectal cancer cell organoids.

 (Modifications: Arg-1 = N-terminal Ac, X = (S)-2-(4-pentenyl)alanine, X-6 and X-10 stapled together with a double bond, Arg-17 = Arg-Ahx, Pro-24 = C-terminal amide)